Skip to content

 Anaconda is structured around environments.
 Environments are self-contained collections of researcher-selected packages.
 Environments can be changed out using a simple package without requiring tedious installing and uninstalling of packages or software, and avoiding dependency conflicts with each other.
 Environments allow researchers to work and collaborate on multiple projects, each with different requirements, all on the same computer.
 Environments can be installed from the command line, from pre-designed or shared YAML files, and can be modified or updated as needed.

 The following subsections detail some of the more common commands and use cases for Anaconda usage.
 More complete information on this process can be found at the Anaconda documentation.
+Need some hands-on experience, you can find instructions on how to install PyTorch and TensorFlow using Anaconda in this tutorial.

 Important